vladskvortsov/ansible-2048-deploy/README.md

 **created_username**

-Put here [roles/add-user-and-ssh-key/vars/main.yml][user-var] name of sudo user you wish to add.
+Put here [roles/add-user-and-ssh-key/vars/main.yml][user-var] name of the sudo user you wish to add.

 **ssh_pub_key**

-Put here [roles/add-user-and-ssh-key/vars/main.yml][user-var] content of ssh public key from your local machine.
-If you not already have one, you may generate key pair using:
+Put here [roles/add-user-and-ssh-key/vars/main.yml][user-var] content of the ssh public key from your local machine.
+If you don't already have one, you may generate a key pair using:

 ```sh
 ssh-keygen